 Wax melts and tarts have recently been seen moving into major retail stores.
 However, not everyone is familiar with this candle alternative, leaving customers asking, “How do you use wax melts?"

 Candles are great for their smell and their ambiance; however, there are times when you don’t want to keep track of the flame or having to trim the wick.
 Wax melts, cubes, and tarts are meltable wax chunks that are warmed to release scent.
-To make this process easy, we have broken it down into a few simple steps:
+Wax melts are scented bite-sized chunks of wax that are a flame-free, convenient way to fragrance your home!
+Wax melts are placed in a wax warmer, and melted with the wax warmer which usually has a ceramic heater or light bulb included with the warmer.
+To make this process easy, we have broken it down into a few simple steps.

 #1.
 Find a Wax Melt or Tart Warmer

 Using wax melts, tarts, or cubes requires a wax warmer.
 Wax melt or tart warmers come in a variety of shapes, styles, and designs.
-It’s imperative to use a warmer/burner specifically designed for wax melts, because any other type of warmer can reach temperatures much higher than designed for your wax melts, and this will quickly burn out your scent.
+It’s imperative to use a wax warmer or burner specifically designed for wax melts, because any other type of warmer can reach temperatures much higher than designed for your wax melts, and this will quickly burn out your scent.
 It can also be dangerous to use a melter or burner that is not designed for wax melting.

 #2.
 Read the Instructions

 Open the packaging of your wax warmer and read the instructions and safety information that came with your new warmer.
-This is imperative to ensure that you get the best use out of your wax melts, cubes, or tarts.
+This is to ensure that you get the best use out of your wax melts, cubes, or tarts.
+Some wax warmers use a light bulb to melt the wax, while other wax warmers use a ceramic heater that is built-in the warmer.
 If you have an electric warmer that comes with a light bulb, make sure to remove the plastic from around the bulb before you start melting.
-Wipe down the liner of your wax warmer, or if you're using a wax warmer liner, insert the liner into your warmer.
+Wipe down the top of your wax warmer, or if you're using a wax warmer liner, place the liner on top of your wax warmer.
 If the pieces of your wax warmer are separate, set the bowl atop the base.
+If you're using a wax warmer with a silicone dish, you do not need to put an additional wax liner or popper inside the dish!

 #3.
-Place a Wax Melt Inside the Warmer
+Choose your Wax Melts, Place a Wax Melt Inside the Warmer

 #4.
 Turn on Your Warmer